-We received a CE certificate for 39 of our Class IIB medical devices, which allows us to affix CE markings on these products and sell them in Europe.
+We successfully transitioned all of our commercialized products in Europe to the Medical Devices Regulation and received an updated CE certificate for Class IIb wound care solution, wound care hydrogel and dermatological hydrogel and Class IIa dermatological solution, dermatological hydrogel and eyelid solution, which allows us to continue to affix CE markings on our products and sell them as medical devices in Europe.
 We may not be able to maintain the requirements established for CE markings for any or all of our products or be able to produce these products in a timely and profitable manner while complying with the requirements of the Medical Devices Regulation and other regulatory requirements.
+We are subject to continued supervision and are required to report any serious adverse incidents to the appropriate authorities.
+We are also required to comply with additional national requirements that are beyond the scope of the Medical Devices Regulation.